National Trails Day 2022

 Difficulty Level: Easy

-Join Erin and Derek and their little ones for a play time with your children.
+Join Erin, Alex, and their little ones for a play time with your children.
 Plan on a short walk from Gibson Park to a play area where activities will keep your little one active and engaged in fun, fun, fun, including sidewalk chalk drawing!
 This walk is designed for pre-school to second-grade children.
 All children must be accompanied by an adult.

 Kiddos and Grown Ups Walk